 Travel souvenirs from animal or plant products do not necessarily require a permit.
 If you are unsure, it is advisable to contact the responsible authorities of the country to be visited or the FSVO to avoid problems later on at Customs.
 With few exceptions, live protected and unprotected animals always require at least an import permit.

 What souvenirs to take home?

-Consult the free WWF app (in German), which can spare you extra expense and hassle on your return home.
-Under the heading Souvenirs, goods are listed in the categories Prohibited, With Permit and No Permit.
+Consult the WWF souvenir guide (in French) to save hassle and expense on the return journey.
+In the individual categories, the souvenirs are color-coded as "prohibited", "with permit" and "no permit".
 The WWF has drawn up the lists together with the Federal Food Safety and Veterinary Office (FSVO).
 Each year, tourists bring many animal and plant products or even live souvenirs into Switzerland, although importing them is either forbidden or only permitted with valid documents.
 In doing so, they are helping to drive certain species to the edge of extinction.

 Last modification 30.05.2023